 - Relax mode changes detection from Peak/RMS.

-- Built-in mix feature for quick and easy parallel compression
+- Built-in mix feature for quick and easy parallel compression.

 - Designed as a mastering compressor

-- Not a vintage emulation
+- Original design, not a vintage emulation

 - Able to tame transients and still sound transparent.